Yes, green tea makes you lose weight.

 According to scientists, the optimal “dosage” is 3-5 cups of green tea daily.

-If I’m not in a “tea mood,” will a green tea extract do the trick?
+Will a green tea extract do the trick?

 Yes.
 In fact, depending on the concentration of the formula, 1 ml of green tea extract can equal the benefits of drinking 8-10 cups of antioxidant-rich green tea.

 However, green tea extract can be tough on the stomach… so it’s best to check with your doctor before starting a regimen.